chendangg/chendang.github.io/README.md

 ## Honors, Fellowship, and Scholarships <br />
 **The Resilient Communities Fellowship, University of Chicago, 2022** <br />
-The $10,000 fellowship was granted to fund research in the city of Chicago for research on public policies for developing and delivering innovative human services programs
+The $10,000 fellowship was granted to fund research in the city of Chicago for research on public policies for developing and delivering innovative human services programs <br />
 **Phoenix Research Award Scholarship, University of Chicago, 2021** <br />
 The $20,000 scholarship was granted based on previous academic achievements <br />
 **Member of Psi Chi Intl.
 Honor Society in Psychology, University of Pittsburgh, 2020** <br />